Mach3ATC/Mach3-ATC-Dust-Boot/README.md

 1. M6 tool change macro;
 2. Tool Offset macro (to automatically update tool table);
 3. ATC tool 0 (set zero height with tool);
-4. Screen set with new ATC page and modified page one;
+4. Screen set with new ATC page and modified page one so there is no need to go to ATC page for setting up and running programs;
-5. Spread sheet with pin out (Smooth stepper, C10 board and 2 BOBs);
+5. Spread sheet with pin out.
+(Uses Mach3 with Smooth stepper, C10 board and 2 BOBs);
-6. STL files and freecad file for removable dust boot;
+6. STL files for removable dust boot with 80mm dia router ;
-7. Arduino code (for monitoring Router temp and signal state of clamps).
-Parts list for Arduino;
+7. Arduino Uno code (for monitoring Router temp /pressure and signal state of clamps).
+8. Mach 3 Brains
-8. Some video/photos of installation/system; and
+9. Some video/photos of installation/system; and
-9. Vectric post processor.
+10. Vectric post processor to handle ATC air seal.

 Use at own risk